Balangiga massacre: Prelude

-Relations between the soldiers and the townspeople were amicable for the first month of the American presence in the town; indeed it was marked by extensive fraternization between the two parties.
-This took the form of tuba (palm wine) drinking among the soldiers and male villagers, baseball games and arnis demonstrations.
-However, tensions rose due to several reasons: Captain Thomas W. Connell, commanding officer of the American unit in Balangiga, ordered the town cleaned up in preparation for a visit by the U.S. Army's inspector-general.
+Relations between the soldiers and the townspeople seemed amicable for the first month of the American presence in the town; indeed it was marked by extensive fraternization between the two parties.
+This took the form of tuba (palm wine) drinking among the soldiers and male villagers, baseball games, and arnis demonstrations.
+However, tensions rose due to several reasons: Captain Thomas W. Connell, commanding officer of the American unit in Balangiga, ordered the town cleaned up in preparation for a visit by the US Army's inspector-general.
 However, in complying with his directive, the townspeople inadvertently cut down vegetation with food value, in violation of Lukbán's policies regarding food security.
 As a consequence, on September 18, 1901, around 400 guerrillas sent by Lukbán appeared in the vicinity of Balangiga.
 They were to mete sanctions upon the town officials and local residents for violating Lukbán's orders regarding food security and for fraternizing with the Americans.
 The threat was probably defused by Captain Eugenio Daza, a member of Lukbán's staff, and by the parish priest, Father Donato Guimbaolibot.

 A few days later, Connell had the town's male residents rounded up and detained for the purpose of hastening his clean-up operations.
 Around 80 men were kept in two Sibley tents unfed overnight.
 In addition, Connell had the men's bolos and the stored rice for their tables confiscated.
 These events sufficiently insulted and angered the townspeople, and they planned revenge against the Americans.

 A few days before the attack, Valeriano Abanador, the town's police chief, and Captain Daza met to plan the attack on the American unit.
 To address the issue of sufficient manpower to offset the Americans' advantage in firepower, Abanador and Daza disguised the congregation of men as a work force aimed at preparing the town for a local fiesta which, incidentally, also served to address Connell's preparations for his superior's visit.
 Abanador also brought in a group of "tax evaders" to bolster their numbers.
 Much palm wine was brought in to ensure that the American soldiers would be drunk the day after the fiesta.
 Hours before the attack, women and children were sent away to safety.
 To mask the disappearance of the women from the dawn service in the church, 34 men from Barrio Lawaan cross-dressed as women worshippers.
 These "women", carrying small coffins, were challenged by Sergeant Scharer of the sentry post about the town plaza near the church.
 Opening one of the coffins with his bayonet, he saw the body of a dead child who, he was told, was a victim of a cholera epidemic.
 Abashed, he let the women pass on.
 Unbeknownst to the sentries, the other coffins hid the bolos and other weapons of the attackers.